YottaDB/YDBDoc/ProgGuide/isv.rst

 At image exit, YottaDB restores the current directory to the directory that was the current directory when YottaDB was invoked even if that directory does not exist.

 -----------------
-$ZEDIT
+$ZEDITOR
 -----------------

-$ZED[IT] holds the value of the status code for the last edit session invoked by a ZEDIT command.
+$ZED[ITOR] holds the value of the status code for the last edit session invoked by a ZEDIT command.

-YottaDB does not permit the SET or NEW command to modify $ZEDIT.
+YottaDB does not permit the SET or NEW command to modify $ZEDITOR.

 -----------------------
 $ZEOF